Enterprise-CMCS/macpro-mdct-carts/README.md

 - After the deploy action runs on branch being pushed, you should see the bucket now lives in s3 with a name that resembles uploads-AddYourBranchNameHere!-carts-download
 - You'll then want to actually upload the document you want to see!
 Currently, the key is set to look for a file called "FFY_2021_CARTS_Template.pdf", but you can swap that out in the services/app-api/handlers/fiscalYearTemplate/get.ts file.

+## Adding a new Yearly Form

+Refer to [this walkthrough](services/database/YEARLY_UPDATE.md) for steps to take when adding a new annual form.

 ## Copyright and license

 [![License](https://img.shields.io/badge/License-CC0--1.0--Universal-blue.svg)](https://creativecommons.org/publicdomain/zero/1.0/legalcode)